Battle of Kolubara: Austro-Hungarian plans

 In Vienna and Sarajevo, Austro-Hungarian officials began planning for the occupation and dismantling of Serbia.
-The country was to be plundered, with its territory being used to bribe the neutral Balkan states into joining the Central Powers.
+The country was to be plundered, with its territory used to bribe the neutral Balkan states into joining the Central Powers.
 The Romanians would get the region of the Timok Valley and the Bulgarians Macedonia and southeastern Serbia.
-The Austro-Hungarians intended to annex everything west of the Morava River, as well as the cities of Scutari (Shkodër) and Durazzo (Durrës), in northern Albania.
-The Serbs living west of the Morava, or "the compact masses of the Serbian element", as the Austro-Hungarians called them, were to be expelled and replaced with Austrian settlers (colonisten), who would "change the psychology [of the region], making Serbia more Habsburg [and] less Serbian in outlook".
+The Austro-Hungarians intended to annex everything west of the Morava river, as well as the cities of Scutari (Shkodër) and Durazzo (Durrës), in northern Albania.
+The Serbs living west of the Morava, or "the compact masses of the Serbian element," as the Austro-Hungarians called them, were to be expelled and replaced with Austrian settlers, who would "change the psychology [of the region], making Serbia more Habsburg [and] less Serbian in outlook."
 Ludwig Thallóczy, the section chief of the Austro-Hungarian Finance Ministry, wrote Potiorek in October to recommend "the West Europeanization of the Serbs with a strong hand" as soon as Serbia had been occupied.

 Potiorek planned to launch a converging attack across northern and western Serbia.
-The 5th Army was to capture Valjevo and envelope the Kolubara River from the north, and the 6th Army was to secure the Jagodnja plateau and outflank Serbian units on the Kolubara from the south.
-The capture of the southeastern Serbian city of Niš was Potiorek's main objective.
+The 5th Army was to capture Valjevo and envelope the Kolubara River from the north as the 6th Army was to secure the Jagodnja plateau and outflank Serbian units on the Kolubara from the south.
+The capture of the southeastern Serbian city of Niš was Potiorek's primary objective.
 Niš had been Serbia's capital since July and was a crucial transportation hub for its military.
-It also acted as a clearing house for munitions produced at the arsenal in nearby Kragujevac.
-The city's capture would effectively cut Serbia into two and scatter the Serbian Army.
+It also acted as a clearing house for munitions produced at the arsenal in Kragujevac.
+The city's capture would cut Serbia into two and scatter the Serbian army.